openchange/mapirops/README.md

         ./mapirops/mapirops.py --file=mr/oxcstor.mr --outputdir=/tmp --mapi-gen
         Generating /tmp/oxcstor.h
         Generating /tmp/oxcstor.c

         less /tmp/oxcstor.{c,h}

-When run with the `--debug` option, mapirops will display the content of the .mr file after it got processed and parsed.
+When run with the `--debug` option, mapirops will display the content of the .mr file after it is processed and parsed.